Published On: May 10, 2019 • Last Updated: Sep 14, 2023 • 9 min read •

 How to reserve the name for an LLP?

-LLP name availability is as an essential part for an online LLP registration.
-The name of an LLP is reserved through a web based form named “LLP-RUN” (Reserve Unique Name).
-The partners can provide maximum of 2 names in preferential order to reserve any one.
-The registrar may ask to re-submit the application with different name, if names do not fall under criteria of uniqueness, relevancy or does not fulfil the necessary requirements.
+LLP name availability is an essential part of an online LLP registration.
+You can reserve the name for your Limited Liability Partnership via a web-based form named “LLP-RUN” (Reserve Unique Name).
+The partners can provide a maximum of 2 names in a preferential order to reserve anyone.
+The registrar may ask to re-submit the application with a different name if the names do not fall under criteria of uniqueness, and relevancy or do not fulfil the necessary requirements.

 LLP Agreement is an agreement executed by all partners after LLP incorporation in India.
 The agreement prescribes all the clauses related to business, including the rights, roles, duties, and responsibilities of partners in LLP.
 The agreement must be filed within 30 days of the issue of a certificate of incorporation.
 Failure to do so will charge an additional fee of Rs.
 100 per day till the date of filing.

-How stamp duty amount is decided for LLP agreement?
+How does one determine the stamp duty amount in an LLP agreement?

-The amount of capital contribution is taken into consideration in deciding the stamp duty on the LLP Agreement in India is determined on the basis of capital contribution.
+The stamp duty for a LLP Agreement in India is determined on the basis of capital contribution.
 The rate of stamp duty varies from State to State.
 The State Stamp Act will be applied depending on where the registered office is situated.

 Can an LLP carry on multiple business activities?

 Yes, a Limited Liability Partnership registered in India can carry on more than one business subject to their relevancy.
-The activities must be related or in the same field itself.
-Unrelated activities such as Interior Designing and Legal consultancy cannot be carried out by the same firm.
+But, the activities must be related or in the same field itself.
+So, unrelated activities, such as Interior design and Legal consultancy, cannot be carried out by the same firm.
 Additionally, whatever business activities a limited liability undertakes, they must mention in their LLP agreement.
 The activities also need RoC approval.

-Whether an LLP can be registered for Not-for-profit activities?
+Can I register an LLP for Not-for-profit activities?

-Yes, you can change the registered office address of the LLP while shifting office from one place to another.
-Such change can be recorded by entering into a supplementary agreement.
+Yes, you can change the registered office address of the Limited Liability Partnership while shifting the office from one place to another.
+You can record such change by entering into a supplementary agreement.
 A Limited Liability Partnership must also file Form-15 for LLPs for a change in office address.
-The form shall be filed with MCA within 30 days of the change.
+Additionally, you must file the word with the MCA within 30 days of the change.

 You can add or remove a partner in an LLP.
 One must follow a specific process.
-If a partner does not have DIN then DIN must first be applied for and then he can be appointed as a partner.
-For this also an LLP needs to enter into a supplementary agreement with the Limited Liability Partnership.
-Finally, you need to file forms 3 and 4 for LLPs with the MCA within 30 days from the addition or removal.
-But in any case, the number of the partners must not be less than 2.
+If a partner does not have DIN then they must first apply for a DIN.
+No one can become a Limited Liability Partnership’s partner without a valid DIN.
+Next, the partner must get into a supplementary agreement with the Limited Liability Partnership.
+Finally, you need to file forms 3 and 4 for LLPs with the MCA within 30 days from the addition.

 What are the mandatory compliances for an LLP?

 Every LLP has to comply with the post-registration compliances.
-If such compliances are not followed then LLP shall be liable for penalties.
+If such compliances are not followed then Limited Liability Partnership shall be liable for penalties.
 After incorporation, the LLP must open a current account in the name of the LLP and the partners have to deposit the capital contribution as agreed.
-Following are the mandatory annual compliances for an LLP.
+Following are the mandatory annual compliances for a Limited Liability Partnership.

-LLP is not required to audit its books of accounts like a company except in the following cases.
+LLP do not need to audit its books of accounts like a company; except in the following cases.

-- The partners can also get its books of accounts audited voluntarily
+The partners can also voluntarily get their books of accounts audited

 What is the tax liability in an LLP?

-Can an existing partnership firm or company be converted into an LLP?
+Can I convert an existing partnership firm or company into an LLP?

-Yes, an existing partnership firm or a company (unlisted) can be converted into LLP.
-There are many advantages to converting a partnership firm into an LLP.
+Yes, you can convert an existing partnership firm or a company (unlisted) into a LLP.
+There are many advantages to converting a partnership firm into a Limited Liability Partnership.

-Can I convert LLP into Private Limited Company?
+Can I convert LLP into a Private Limited Company?

-Yes, an LLP can be converted into a Private Limited Company by following the provisions provided in the Companies Act.
+Yes, you can convert an LLP into a Private Limited Company.
+You can do it by following the provisions for the same provided in the Companies Act.

 How can I close my LLP?

-An LLP can be closed in two ways.
+You can close an LLP in two ways.

 The MCA can also strike off the name of an LLP from the register in the following cases.

-- If an LLP acts against sovereignty and integrity of India
+The Limited Liability Partnership acts against the sovereignty and integrity of India

 Shivani is a Company Secretary at Legalwiz.in with an endowment towards content writing.
 She has proficiency in the stream of Company Law and IPR.
 In addition to that she holds degree of bachelors of Law and Masters of commerce.